NEW YEAR'S EVE IN HAVANA

 Accommodation: casa particular

-After head to the gigantic Plaza de La Revolución with the famous murals of Che Guevara & Camilo Cienfuegos.
-Then a stroll through the one of the largest cemeteries in the world, Cementerio Cristóbal Colón, a walk through these 56 hallowed hectares can be an educational and emotional stroll through the annals of Cuban history.
-Final stop at beautiful Hotel Nacional, an icon of Havana life during the 1940s and 50s.
+Next, you’ll head to the more local neighborhood of Vedado to visit the Cementerio de Cristóbal Colón.
+One of the largest cemeteries in the world, a walk through these 56 hallowed hectares can be an educational and emotional stroll through the annals of Cuban history.

 After lunch, a short ride to Fusterlandia in Jaimanita town.
 Art gallery community project by Fuster, one of the most original Cuban artist who was also known as the Picasso of the Caribbean.
-Continuing with the art theme, you experience Callejón de Hamel, a street that is like one big art gallery, a haven for Afro-Cuban art.
-Then you visit the Yoruba Society to learn about the Yoruba tradition in Cuba and its history.
+Continuing with the art theme, you will still down Callejón de Hamel, a street that is like one big art gallery, a haven for Afro-Cuban art.

-Finishing the day with a ride in a classic 1950s American car to do a panoramic tour of modern Havana.
+You will finish the afternoon with a ride in a classic 1950s American car to cruise down the Malecón and do a panoramic tour of modern Havana.
 The way to experience the city like a local.

 Accommodation: casa particular